Waylorob95/Trading-Demo/README.md

 # Trading-Demo

 ## Overview
 **Trading-Demo** is a demo crypto trading platform that allows users to sign up, securely authenticate using JWT tokens, and enable Two-Factor Authentication (TFA) via email.
 The platform provides the ability to search for cryptocurrencies by keyword or ID, view detailed information about specific coins, manage a personal wallet, and create orders to buy or sell coins.
+IF you choose not to enable TFA you will only be able to search for crypto coins and all the other functionalities won't be available to you.

 ## Features
 - **User SignUp & SignIn**: Create a new account and securely sign in.